Robin Eubanks

 Robin Eubanks (born October 25, 1955) is an American jazz and jazz fusion slide trombonist, the brother of guitarist Kevin Eubanks and trumpeter Duane Eubanks.
+Younger brother Shane Eubanks, twin to Duane Eubanks, is a DJ.
 His uncles are jazz pianist Ray Bryant and bassist Tommy Bryant.
 His mother, Vera Eubanks, was famed pianist Kenny Barron's first piano teacher.

 Biography

 Robin Eubanks was born on October 25, 1955, in Philadelphia.
 After graduating cum laude from the University of the Arts, he moved to New York City where he first appeared on the jazz scene in the early 1980s.
 He played with Slide Hampton, Sun Ra, and Stevie Wonder.
-Eubanks also the musical director with the jazz drummer Art Blakey and the Jazz Messengers.
-He also was a member of jazz drummer Elvin Jones Jazz Machine.
+Eubanks was the musical director for jazz drummer Art Blakey and the Jazz Messengers.
+He also was a member of jazz drummer Elvin Jones’ Jazz Machine.
 He was a contributor on fellow jazz trombonist Steve Turre's 2003 release One4J: Paying Homage to J.J.
 Johnson.
 Eubanks has also released several albums as a bandleader.

 He played for 15 years in double bassist Dave Holland's quintet, sextet, octet and big band.